dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/People.md

 - Richard (Phillips) Feynman (1918 - 1988)
 	- "If you can't teach what you know to a kid, you don't really know what it is you are trying to teach"
 	- Look him up more, sounds interesting with that kind of philosophy
+- George Bull
+	- Boolean logic
+	- Determining whether something is true or false
+	- Invented in the 1800s
 -